 Have More Questions about Your Baby’s Dental Health?

 When your child gets their first tooth, or by the time of their first birthday, schedule an appointment with Jenkins and LeBlanc.
 We are always here to answer your questions about your baby’s dental health.
-Read more about a baby’s tooth development in our guide to Growing Healthy Smiles and video.
+Learn more about a baby’s tooth development in our Growing Healthy Smiles video.